horizon-ui/shadcn-nextjs-boilerplate/README.md

 ### Introduction

-Horizon AI Boilerplate is the first open source OpenAI ChatGPT AI Template made for Shadcn UI, NextJS and Tailwind CSS!
+Horizon AI Boilerplate is the first open-source Admin Dashboard OpenAI ChatGPT AI Template made for Shadcn UI, NextJS, and Tailwind CSS!
 Start creating outstanding Chat AI SaaS Apps faster.

 It comes with over 30+ dark/light frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.